 Oregon is also a leader in promoting healthcare price transparency with a state-run APCD and comprehensive mandatory reporting statues for hospitals and other facilities.
 The state offers its residents strong surprise billing protections, requiring insurers to provide enrollees reasonable cost estimates for most non-emergency care provided both in-network and out-of-network and capping patient costs for out-of-network emergency services at in-network rates.
 Oregon also requires telehealth coverage for video visits, with fuller coverage required for some diabetes care.

-In the 2018 legislative term, Oregon enacted the “Prescription Drug Price Transparency Act” (HB4005), which is fairly similar to what has become law in a few other states.
-When the price of a medicine rises more than 10 percent, a drug maker must report the reasons to the Oregon Department of Consumer and Business Services, including information about cost of production, marketing and research.
-Manufacturers face civil penalties of up to $10,000 per day for failing to comply.
-In addition to mandating new disclosures by drugmakers and insurers, the new law creates a task force that will develop a strategy for greater transparency across the entire supply chain of pharmaceutical products.
+Additionally, to address the rising cost of prescription drugs, under Oregon’s “Prescription Drug Price Transparency Act,” when the price of a medicine rises more than 10 percent, a drug maker must report the reasons to the Oregon Department of Consumer and Business Services, including information about cost of production, marketing and research.
+Manufacturers face civil penalties of up to $10,000 per day for failure to comply.
+In addition to mandating new disclosures by drugmakers and insurers, the law creates a task force that will develop a strategy for greater transparency across the entire supply chain of pharmaceutical products.

 With respect to competition, the state has long required prior notice of nonprofit healthcare transactions and additionally provides statutory authority for attorney general review and approval of such transactions based on a broad set of criteria that include public interest and antitrust review.
 In 2021, Oregon state lawmakers passed new legislation that may be the most comprehensive merger review law in the country, requiring state health authority approval of any mergers, acquisitions or affiliations between entities whose patient or premium revenue exceed a certain dollar amount.

 See below for an overview of existing Oregon state mandates.
 Click on citation tab for detailed information of specific statutes (click link to download statute text).